dreamscale-io/Dragon/README.md

-# Dragon (Progamming Language)
+# Dragon (Object Programming Language)
-Dragon/Scriptx, OMG! = JS &lt;3 Python &lt;3 Ruby;

 ![Image of Dragon Programming Language Lifecycle](https://github.com/dreamscale-io/Dragon/blob/master/Screen%20Shot%202019-12-20%20at%203.45.28%20PM.png?raw=true)

-Dragon is a high level 6th generation programming level that is based off from ECMAScript 6 (JavaScript), Python3, and Ruby.
-It is based on from natural language algorithmns and abstractions.
-This typed computer language is compiled with a High Level Assembler (HLA).
+Dragon and DragonScript are a very high level 6th generation programming language that is inspired from ECMAScript 6 (JavaScript), Python3, and Ruby.
+Unlike JavaScript where everything is represented as a function.
+This computer language represents as objects and rules (in the form of functions) which govern how these objects behave in our environment.

+Dragon is compiled with a High Level Assembler (HLA).
 Its sister langauge, DragonScript, is one abstraction layer above Dragon.
-It can be run realtime with an interpretter, or transpiled into Dragon and compiled into executable binaries.
+DragonScript utilizes a JIT (Just In Time) style interpretter; which is similiar to our compiler.
+The interpretter uses prebuilt binaries that Dragon compiles to.

 Everything in dragon is considered an *Object*.